About The Center for International Economics

 The Center for International Economics was created in 1993 to provide a focal point for research on international economics within the Department of Economics.
 Center activities have included seminars on international economics, a working paper series, invitations to visiting scholars, and conferences on relevant policy and conceptual issues bringing together experts and policymakers from academia and international financial institutions.
 The Center also supports a number of graduate students and has sponsored programs with outstanding universities and research centers around the world.

 The current director of the center is Sebnem Kalemli-Ozcan.
-Faculty in the Center include Allan Drazen, Pierre De Leo, Thomas Drechsel, Nuno Limão, and Felipe Saffie.
+Faculty in the Center include Allan Drazen, Pierre De Leo, Thomas Drechsel, Eunhee Lee, and Nuno Limão.
 Their research spans a diverse set of topics in international finance and trade.